octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.4.19 - 2025-01-16 =
+* Cater for CSV's provided with non UTF8 encoding
+* Corrected issue with properties losing publish status when other post fields get updated via custom field mapping
+* Corrected typo when mapping contact information rules on imports

 = 2.4.18 - 2025-01-06 =
 * Correct image and floorplan URLs imported from ExpertAgent